WebAssembly/design/JS.md

 `Wasm.CompileError`.

-The asynchronous compilation is logically performed on a copy of the state of the given TypedArray captured during the call to `compile`; subsequent mutations of the TypedArray after `compile` return do not affect ongoing compilations.
+The asynchronous compilation is logically performed on a copy of the state of the given `BufferSource` captured during the call to `compile`; subsequent mutations of the `BufferSource` after `compile` return do not affect ongoing compilations.

 In the [future](FutureFeatures.md#streaming-compilation), this function can be extended to accept a [stream](https://streams.spec.whatwg.org), thereby enabling